 Two parents of a strong-willed child were at their wit’s end.
-At five-years-old, their daughter, Olivia was becoming more and more challenging to manage.
+At five-years-old, their daughter, Beth was becoming more and more challenging to manage.

 However, mornings always felt hopeful.
 The new day was a clean slate not yet marked by power struggles.